moelkama/Web-Server/README.md

 - **Socket Programming**: Utilized C++ socket to establish a TCP connection on a port {specified en configue file}, enabling communication with clients.

+- **Configuration File Parsing**: Developed functionality to parse a configuration file, allowing for dynamic configuration of server parameters, such as port number, document root, and CGI directory ...

 - **Request Handling**: Implemented parsing of HTTP requests to identify the method, requested resource, and headers, ensuring proper interpretation of client intentions.

+- **HTTP Methods Support**: Implemented support for the following HTTP methods:
+  - **GET**: Retrieve resources from the server.
+  - **POST**: Send data to the server for storing or processing.
+  - **DELETE**: Remove resources from the server.

 - **Static File Serving**: The server is capable of serving various static content types, including HTML, CSS, JavaScript, and image files, vedios, allowing clients to retrieve web resources seamlessly.